VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.basicAuth.password array
     	Optional basic auth password to use for -remoteWrite.url.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
     	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.basicAuth.passwordFile array
+    	Optional path to basic auth password to use for -remoteWrite.url.
+The file is re-read every second.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.basicAuth.username array
     	Optional basic auth username to use for -remoteWrite.url.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
     	Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.bearerToken array
     	Optional bearer auth token to use for -remoteWrite.url.
+If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
+    	Supports an array of values separated by comma or specified via multiple flags.
+  -remoteWrite.bearerTokenFile array
+    	Optional path to bearer token file to use for -remoteWrite.url.
+The token is re-read from the file every second.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
     	Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.flushInterval duration
     	Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)